Tuplanolla/gcc-weverything/README.md

 Clang has a handy option called `-Weverything`, which enables every warning built into the compiler.
+GCC does not.
+This project provides `-Weverything` for compiling C files with GCC.

-GCC has `-Wall` and `-Wextra`, but they only offer a few (despite their names).
+Both compilers of course have `-Wall` and `-Wextra`, but their names are misleading: they only offer a few of the most commonly used warnings.
-This project provides `-Weverything` for GCC, but only for the C programming language.

 ## Files